 During a flood

 - Flood water can rise quickly, so always focus on the safety of you and your family before your property and be prepared to act quickly.
-If there is an immediate risk to life or you are trapped by flood water call 999.

 - If you are asked to evacuate your home, follow the advice of the emergency services.